FriedbergLab/GOThresher/README.md

 ## Unit testing

 Unit tests are provided inside the directory `tests`.
-Please note, if GOThresher has been directly installed from PyPi using pip, user will have to download relevant files to run the test script separately.
+Please note, if GOThresher has been directly installed from PyPi using `pip`, user will have to download relevant files to run the test script separately.

 ### Prerequisites